 At the point of death.

-When I started to project beyond death – beyond the physical world, everything which I had been inculcated as important – money, nice apartment, luxurious car, material possessions, career, status, accolades – suddenly lost their significance.
+When I started to project beyond death, beyond the physical world, everything that I had been taught to see as important, such as money, nice apartment, nice big car, material goods, career, status, accolades, and even good looks, suddenly lost their significance.

-When I looking at life beyond the context of death, it made no sense to me that our purpose was to create physical possessions and human connections which would ultimately cease to exist after death.
-I explored many purposes I have been inculcated with before but they just crumbled when put in the context of the bigger picture of life and death.
+When I started looking at life beyond the context of death, it made no sense to me that our deepest purpose is to create physical possessions and dedicate ourselves only to a few specific relationships until we die.
+I projected the same scenario for many purposes that I had been conditioned with, but they just crumbled when placed in the bigger context of life and death.

-But when I thought about the future — beyond physical existence, money stopped to matter anymore.
-No matter how much money I visualized myself having, it could not be taken to my afterlife.
-It did not matter if I had $1 million, $5 million, $100 million, $10 billion dollars — they would all be worthless after death.
-All the money I had spent my life earning and surrounding myself with, would be nothing more than a fluffy accessory that looked good, but served no deep meaning.
-Its impermanence made me realize how hollow of an end goal it actually was.
+But when I thought about the future — beyond physical existence, money stopped mattering anymore.
+No matter how much money I visualized myself having, I couldn’t take it to my afterlife.
+It did not matter if I had $1 million, $5 million, $100 million, or $10 billion dollars — they would all be worthless after death.
+All the money that I had spent my whole life earning and surrounding myself with would be nothing more than a fluffy accessory that looked good, but served no deep meaning.
+Its impermanence made me realize its hollowness as an end goal.

-It was not just with regards to money either.
-It also applied to other commonly expounded goals, such as gaining fame and recognition or acquiring material possessions.
-I simulated different scenarios in my mind, where I pictured achieving pinnacle success in them.
-Each time, the situation looked good in the physical life, only to totally change when it came to after death.
-All the things which I had spent so much time and energy building up stopped mattering beyond physical existence.
-I wouldn’t care if I was CEO of the largest consumer goods company, earned $100 million dollars annually, lived in a huge 4-storey mansion or owned a Ferrari when I transgress death because all these would be virtually meaningless then.
+It isn’t just with regards to money either.
+This also applied to other commonly extolled goals, such as fame, recognition, or to own expensive possessions.
+I simulated different scenarios in my mind and pictured myself achieving the highest level of success in them.
+Each time, the situation looked good in the physical world, only to crumble when I projected beyond death.
+All the things which I would spend so much time and energy building up (in my imagined world) stopped mattering beyond our physical existence.

-All this made me realize that there is possibly a much bigger context to life than what people around me were painting.
-The purposes I had been pursuing in the past decade of my life seemed to be flawed.
-I do not deny that there are merits behind those inculcated purposes, but they clearly do not stand by themselves as single purposes.
-It seems that there is a bigger framework in the background that holds all these together, a bigger framework which I was not privy to yet.
+All these made me realize that there is a much bigger context to life than what society and people around me kept painting.
+While society and people around me kept focusing on shopping, buying things, food and eating, gossip, earning money, and statuses, there is something bigger out there.
+The purposes I had been pursuing in the past decade seemed to be flawed.
+I do not deny that there are merits behind these objectives, but they clearly have no role as a singular life purpose.
+It seems that there is a bigger framework that holds all these together, a bigger framework I was not privy to yet.

-Suddenly, I felt I was all alone in the world and in my thoughts.
-It was a kind of loneliness I had never experienced before.
+Suddenly, I felt all alone in the world.
+It was a kind of loneliness that I had never experienced before.

 Pursuit to discover my real purpose

-Ironically, that was probably a very adept descriptor of myself, before I turned inward to think in depth about my future.
+Ironically, that was probably a very adept descriptor of me before I stopped to think about my future.

 Reading books on purpose

-I tried reading self-help books on purpose.
+I tried reading books on purpose.
 Many of them give half-baked answers without tackling the question at its core.
-Instead of helping the reader to discover his or her purpose, the authors declare what their purpose is (along the lines of ‘serving the highest good of all’, ‘unite with god’, ‘be happy’ or ‘live life to the fullest’) and assume it to be the reader’s purpose as well.
-Their purposes have their own merits; but I was not looking for them to ‘tell’ me what my purpose was just like everyone else in life, I was looking for pointers on how to find it.
+Instead of helping the reader to discover his or her purpose, the authors declare what their purpose is (along the lines of ‘serving the highest good of all,’ ‘unite with god,’ ‘be happy,’ or ‘live life to the fullest’) and assume it should be the reader’s purpose as well.
+While their purposes have merit, I was not looking for them to ‘tell’ me what my purpose was just like everybody else.
+I was looking for pointers on how to find it.
 I was running into another dead end.

 Reading different sites and materials